Edduh20/My-Portfolio/README.md

 🚀 Passionate about building intelligent software powered by Machine Learning and Generative AI.

-👨‍💻 Software Engineer with experience in Python, Machine Learning, Data Science, Retrieval-Augmented Generation (RAG), and backend development.
+👨‍💻 Software Engineer with experience in Python, Machine Learning, Data Science, Retrieval-Augmented Generation (RAG) and backend development.

 🧠 Interested in AI applications, data-driven systems, and scalable software solutions.